augustin-barillec/fictionary/README.md

 - pre_vote_stage
 - vote_stage
 - pre_result_stage
+- result_stage
 - clean

 The slash_command and interactivity Cloud Functions are HTTP Functions.
-The other are triggered by Pub/Sub topics.
+The others are triggered by Pub/Sub topics.

-The slash_commmand function handles the slash command "/fictionary" written by a user.
-It has 4 parameters: "help", "freestyle", "english" and "french".
-The last three enable to open a game setup view for the user to set up a game.
+The slash_commmand function handles the slash command "/fictionary".
+It has 4
+parameters: "help", "freestyle", "english" and "french".
+The first one displays information about the app.
+The last three open a view for the user to configure and start a game.

 The interactivity function handles all the user interactions with Slack objects of a game: game setup view configuration and submission, guess button click and guess view submission, vote button click and vote view submission.

-The clean function is designed to be triggered periodically (for example once a day) via Cloud Scheduler.
-It deletes old games (that finished successfully) stored in Firestore and sends some monitoring information about these games into BigQuery (but no data written by user is kept).
-The games that failed are kept in Firestore for later examination.
+The clean function is triggered once a day via Cloud Scheduler.
+It deletes games that were created more than one hour ago and that finished successfully from Firestore.
+It moves games that where created more than one hour ago and that failed in a collection named fails in Firestore to help for debugging.
+These failed games are automatically deleted 71 hours after they were moved.

+The clean function sends also some monitoring information about these games into BigQuery (but no data written by users is sent).

+Thus, data written by users in successful games (which should be the usual case) are kept at most 25 hours.
+Data written by users in failed games are kept 71 hours more.

-Firestore contains a collection named teams containing team_ids (ex: TXXXXXXX).
+Firestore contains a collection named teams containing team_ids (e.g. TXXXXXXX).
 These are the teams where the app is installed.
-Each team_id document has some global parameters for the games (for instance the parameters time_to_guess or max_guessers_per_game).
+Each team_id document has some global parameters for its games (for instance the parameters time_to_guess or max_guessers_per_game).

 Each team_id document has a collection named games.
 When a user sends the slash